numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

   do not have.
-* Seamless integration probably requires that ``np.array(scalar)`` finds the correct DType automatically since some operations (such as indexing) are always desired to return the scalar.
+* Seamless integration probably requires that ``np.array(scalar)`` finds the correct DType automatically since some operations (such as indexing) are return the scalar instead of a 0D array.
   This is problematic if multiple users independently decide to implement for example a DType for ``decimal.Decimal``.